Volt Spain

-Volt Spain (short name: Volt, Volt España) is a political party in Spain.
-It is part of the pan-European party and movement Volt Europa, which advocates for closer European and cross-border cooperation and is characterised by its supranational character.
+Volt Spain (short name: Volt, Volt España) is a political party in Spain and member of Volt Europa, a progressive and federalist European political alliance, which advocates for closer European and cross-border cooperation and is characterised by its supranational character.
 As part of Volt, it has a Member of the European Parliament, Damian Boeselager, who represents the party there.

 History

 Volt Spain was officially registered as a party on 25 January 2019, as the third national section, and contested the 2019 European Parliament elections for the first time.
 It obtained 32,291 votes (0.14%) and thus did not win a mandate.
 In May 2021, the party contested the municipal elections in Madrid for the first time since the European elections, but did not win a mandate.
 During the municipal elections, representatives of the right-wing populist Vox warned against confusing Volt with their own party, as the placement of the ballot papers next to each other was, according to them, intended to cause confusion.
 In fact, the order of the ballot papers was based on the order of the candidacies submitted.